firasmidani/amiga/docs/assets/instructions/2025-03-11-installation-pip.md

 <br>

 ## Running AMiGA in the future
-1. Open `Command Prompt` or `Terminal`

-2. Navigate to where you installed the virtual environment
+Open `Command Prompt` or `Terminal`.
+Then, navigate to where you installed the virtual environment

 ```bash
 cd C:\Users\midani\apps\
 ```

-3. Activate the environment
+Activate the environment

 ```bash
 # windows users